CJHJ/beastly-senior-chatbot/README.md

 ## Description

-A Japanese chatbot app with voice (provided by a willing volunteer, bless him), built with the titular controversial character in the Japanese meme world as the main image.
+A Japanese chatbot app with voice (provided by a willing volunteer, bless him), built in the image of the titular controversial character in the Japanese meme world.

 ## Requirements